Wednesday, December 27, 2017

 AFTD Employment Opportunity: Chief Financial Officer

 AFTD is recruiting for a newly-created Chief Financial Officer position.
-Please share widely this opportunity to play a pivotal leadership role in the organization’s work to drive research to a cure, and improve quality
+Please share widely this opportunity to play a pivotal leadership role in the organization’s work to drive research to a cure, and improve quality of life for all affected by FTD.

 Friday, February 10, 2017